kgateway-dev/kgateway/docs/content/guides/integrations/vault/aws-irsa-auth/_index.md

 rm -f policy.hcl
 ```

-# 4. Configure the AWS authentication method
+### Step 2: Configure the AWS authentication method

-We'll then want to configure Vault's AWS authentication method to point to the Security Token Service (STS) endpoint for our provider.
+Next, configure Vault's AWS authentication method to point to the Security Token Service (STS) endpoint for your provider.

-We will be adding an `iam_server_id_header_value` to secure the authN/authZ process and ensuring it matches with our configuration in Gloo later on.
-For more information regarding the IAM Server ID header, it is explained in Vault's [API Docs](https://developer.hashicorp.com/vault/api-docs/auth/aws#iam_server_id_header_value).
+In later steps, you add an `iam_server_id_header_value` to secure the authN/authZ process and ensure that it matches with your configuration in Gloo For more information on the IAM Server ID header, see the Vault [API docs](https://developer.hashicorp.com/vault/api-docs/auth/aws#iam_server_id_header_value).

 ```shell
 export IAM_SERVER_ID_HEADER_VALUE=vault.gloo.example.com